Jeffrey-Fazal/quizz-server-app/README.md

 # Quizz App

+The server is made to be used with [the reactjs client app](https://github.com/Jeffrey-Fazal/quiz-client-app).

 Welcome to the Quizz App!
 This is a full-stack web application that allows users to take quizzes and see their scores.
 Technology Stack